CompanyDAO/protocol-contracts/README.md

 - The list of addresses that have executor powers is stored in each of the Pool contracts and can be changed with each change in Governance settings.
 - This address can initiate `execute` transactions for Pool on Proposals that have `Awaiting Execution` status.

+#### **POOL MANAGER**
+- The account which is granted this role has the vote power that equals to the whole total supply of Governance tokens that is available at the moment of creating a ballot.

+### 2.4 Role Model of TGE Contracts

+#### **WHITELIST ADMIN**
+- The account which is granted this role has the authority to adjust whitelist of TGE participants.
+This feature allows to manage the TGE processing in more precise way.

+#### **FUND RECEIVER**
+- This address is set to be the beneficiary of tokens issuance.
+It can be a 3rd-party treasury or a personal wallet.
+This feature increases the level of assets security.

+### 2.5 Role Model of TSE Contracts

+#### **SELLER**
+- The address which is used to launch the TSE event has a special authority to stop the event or to edit the list of those who are allowed to partake the event.
+- Also this account is supposed to be a beneficiary which receives the collected funds.

 ### 3. Public customer functions